 We spent the rest of that day securing the ship.
 Anything that could possibly break loose from its mounting was tied down with rope.
 Hatches and scuttles were tightened down and the ship made as watertight as possible.
 Extra lines (ropes) were added to make us as securely fastened to the pier as possible.
 The entire crew was in a rush to finish as the wind steadily increased and the harbor’s water churned.
 The scudding clouds filled the sky and the light rain that warned of the torrents to come began to fall.

 Finished with preparations, we mustered by divisions and our officers conveyed the command’s decision; only a skeleton crew would be left aboard to man the lines holding the ship to the pier and the rest of the crew were to depart, seeking safety as we saw fit and to return after the typhoon had passed.
 Ten volunteers were asked to stay aboard and tend the lines.
 Hands shot skyward, a relief to those not wanting to stay aboard what could become a watery grave, even in port.
 With the volunteers selected, the rest of the crew were ordered ashore.
-“Get the hell outta’ here,” the officers barked, as they followed us off the ship onto land.
+“Get the hell outta’ here,” the officers barked, as most followed us off the ship onto land.
 A couple officers remained behind with the enlisted volunteers.
 I do not recall seeing the captain departing.
 He likely remained aboard due to Navy custom and, possibly, regulations.

 The normal hustle and bustle of base activity was absent.
 A few Marines were seen, patrolling in their jeeps, the rain bouncing off their ponchos and boonie hats.
 A two-mile walk brought us to the main gate, the one leading to Olongapo, the Philippine small city adjacent to the base.
-Most of the crew was made this choice also; head inland for higher ground.
+Most of the crew had made this choice also; head inland for higher ground.
 The town and its people were emulating the base, nary a soul to be seen.
 Decrepit vehicles bounced down the muddy road, heading for higher ground.
 Bars and restaurants were closed, their garish neon signs as dark as the sky.
-Even the normal chatter of the monkeys in the nearby jungle was gone, perhaps they also sense the danger and were seeking shelter.
+Even the normal chatter of the monkeys in the nearby jungle was gone, perhaps they also sensed the danger and were seeking shelter.

 Two days passed quickly as the storm thundered outside those thick concrete walls.
 The food was bountiful and the drinks were drunk.
 Card games passed the time and lithesome female hostesses latched onto Rick and I, an action met with delight by our hosts who possessed a different morality standard than the one found in the “Real World,” the USA.
 The rooms below, we learned, and learned very well, housed the nubile lasses.
 No sleeping on a hard floor for us.